colbyn/colbyn/README.md

 As a software researcher, while every idea must begin somewhere, I understand very well the **limits of forethought**.

-For instance consider the field of computability theory, with regard to formal verification specifically, it is well known that there are hard limits on what one can ‘know’ upfront with regard to any given program description, such that the only way to “know” such a thing that is mathematically impossible to infer upfront is to actually “run it”.
+For instance consider the field of computability theory—specifically with regard to formal verification—it is well known that there are hard limits on what one can ‘know’ upfront.
+If what you wish to know is mathematically impossible to know upfront, then your only recourse is to simply “run it” and evaluate the results.

-This is why my personal preference, with regard to finding new ways of doing things as a researcher, is very ‘evaluative’ and in an ‘exploratory’ manner.

-This is the value I bring to the table.
-If your problem is something akin to being Turing complete and you’ve hit a “brick wall” with regard to the limits of forethought, I will come in and *compute* the problem to completion.
+This is the value I bring to the table, and is why my research style is very ‘evaluative’ and in an ‘exploratory’ manner.
+If your problem can’t be known upfront, I will come in and *compute* the problem to completion.

 (Personally, the phenomena of independent software startups that arise “outta the blue” is a direct result of the limits of forethought, and in a perfect world such will eventually be superseded by better organized think tanks composed of software researchers—guided by some higher sense of elegance and beauty—working in a system that’s better adept at translating ideas into products in a manner that overcomes the hard limits of forethought—which just seems more efficient overall but I suppose the market knows best…)